 Through body awareness techniques, education on self-care, nutrition, movement, and exercise, Kelly focuses on the multifaceted, multilayered components that lead to greater health and wellness.
 Her primary goal is to empower her clients to learn and practice a balanced lifestyle that supports health and well being.

 As an Occupational Therapist, Certified Hand therapist, board certified Structural Integrator, and Bowen practitioner, Kelly uses her skills as a manual therapist and ergonomist to address the postural components that can contribute to pain and dysfunction.
-Along with treating the structural issues that may be present, Kelly also assesses ergonomics, stress and nutritional factors, and their impact on the body’s regulatory systems.
+Along with treating the structural issues that may be present, Kelly also brings awareness to emotional and perceptual factors, and their impact on the body’s regulatory systems.

 Kelly is a graduate of Colorado State University’s school of Occupational Therapy and has sub-specialty training in the upper extremity and is a board certified hand therapist.
 Kelly completed her Bowenwork training through the American Bowen Academy, and currently serves as an international instructor for Bowtech.
 She is a graduate of the Institute of Structural Medicine and is a board certified Structural Integrator and Massage Therapist.
 She is a graduate of the Institute for Integrative Nutrition and is a Holistic Health Counselor.
 She is on clinical faculty with the University of Washington’s rehabilitation department.